 Advertising campaigns for study recruitment are available through the UF Studies Facebook page.
-If you are interested in using social media for study recruitment or recruitment assistance beyond social media, please complete this form to schedule a consultation with Recruitment Center Manager, Dr. Elizabeth Flood-Grady.
+If you are interested in using social media for study recruitment or recruitment assistance beyond social media, please complete this form to schedule a consultation with our Recruitment Center.

 Study Recruitment News & Case Studies